UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

-The generative pre-trainer aims to enhance embeddings by determining some segments of trajectory data based on other segments.
+\textbf{Generative Pre-trainer} aims to enhance embeddings by determining some segments of trajectory data based on other segments.
 This process entails either reconstructing a trajectory from a modified or condensed form, or predicting future segments based on past segments.
 Given a trajectory $\mathcal T$, one or several of the preprocessors mentioned in Section~\ref{sec:preprocessor} are utilized to generate a modified, augmented, or feature-enhanced version of the trajectory.
 This version is then processed through an encoder and a decoder.
 The encoder condenses the trajectory into an embedding, while the decoder reconstructs segments or the entire trajectory.
-The pre-trainer supervises the learnable parameters, applying the reconstruction loss metrics detailed in Section~\ref{sec:reconstruction-loss} to the reconstructed trajectory.
+The pre-trainer supervises the learnable parameters, applying the reconstruction loss metrics detailed in Section~\ref{sec:loss-function} to the reconstructed trajectory.
 This pre-training procedure is repeated for each trajectory $\mathcal T$ in the trajectory dataset $\mathbb T$.
+Algorithm~\ref{alg:generative-pretrainer} presents the detailed procedures of the generative pre-trainer.